erikdelange/EXIN-AST-The-Experimental-Interpreter/EXIN language reference.md

 The *pass* keyword is a no-operation statement and can be used as a placeholder during program development.
 Statements cannot be used as identifier (for a variable or function) name.
 ##### Builtin functions
 A number of builtin functions are provided.
 These include type(variable) to return a string with the type of the variable, chr(integer) which returns a string with the ASCII representation of integer and ord(string) which returns the ASCII value (as integer) of the character in the string.
-The purpose of builtin functions is to facilitate adding new functions.
+The purpose of builtin functions is to facilitate adding new functions to the language.
 ##### Grammar in EBNF
 For a graphical representation of the syntax see [EXIN syntax diagram](EXIN%20syntax%20diagram.pdf).
 For an explanation of the EBNF notation used below see [EBNF syntax.txt](EBNF%20syntax.txt).